linker3000/Z80-Board/README.md

-# Z80-Board
+# Z80-Board (and Programs)
 A Z80 computer wirewrapped on perfboard.

-*Last change 14 Jun 2019:* Minor code tidy to porter.pas program - no functional changes.
+*Last change 21 Jul 2019:* Fixed small bug in snake.
+Removed version number from file name..

 The wirewrapping technique uses standard IC sockets and PCB header pins, so the components and wiring are on the same side of the board; this has many benefits: